tomlqc/about-quantum/source/about/syllabus.rst

 Syllabus
 ########

-My personal experience about how to learn from quantum mechanics up to quantum computing.
+*My personal experience in learning about Quantum Science: how I learned from Quantum Mechanics up to Quantum Computing.*

 I started with: